scorpido74/azure-docs.nl-nl/articles/active-directory/develop/scenario-web-app-call-api-app-configuration.md

             .WithAuthority(new Uri(AuthenticationConfig.Authority))
             .Build();

-      // After the ConfidentialClientApplication is created, we overwrite its default UserTokenCache with our implementation MSALPerUserMemoryTokenCache userTokenCache = new MSALPerUserMemoryTokenCache(clientapp.UserTokenCache, currentUser ??
+      // After the ConfidentialClientApplication is created, we overwrite its default UserTokenCache with our implementation.
+      MSALPerUserMemoryTokenCache userTokenCache = new MSALPerUserMemoryTokenCache(clientapp.UserTokenCache, currentUser ??
 ClaimsPrincipal.Current);

       return clientapp;